OUR LADY OF SORROWS' CHAPEL

-This is when Antal Lipthay opened his private property to the public, to people seeking God, and to those who wish to contemplate and pray for peace on the path of
+This is when Antal Lipthay opened his private property to the public, to people seeking God, and to those who wish to contemplate and pray for peace on the path of Jesus Christ.

 The St. Anthony's Votive Stations of the Cross was finished